All Episodes

 Stay with us.

-Well, we keep learning more and more about uh uh Kim Jong il's uh uh uh intentions.
+Well, we keep learning more and more about Kim Jong-il's intentions.

-A North Korean missile that was launched on Wednesday was aimed at an area off the ocean close to Hawaii, uh Japanese newspaper reported.
+A North Korean missile that was launched on Wednesday was aimed at an area off the ocean close to Hawaii, a Japanese newspaper reported.

-Experts estimated that the Tapodong 2 ballistic missile, otherwise known as the Ding Dong, uh might have a range up to six thousand kilometers, putting Alaska within its reach.
+Today, experts estimated that the Tapodong 2 ballistic missile, otherwise known as the Ding Dong, might have a range up to 6,000 kilometers, putting Alaska within its reach.

 Wednesday's launch apparently failed shortly after takeoff.

-The missile landed in the sea between the Korean peninsula and Japan, a few hundred kilometers from the from the launch.
+The missile landed in the sea between the Korean Peninsula and Japan, a few hundred kilometers from the launch.

-The president uh has said, I think it's at the press conference today that uh we were prepared to shoot it down, we have the ability to do so, had it gotten any uh any further.
+The president has said, I think he's at a press conference today, that we were prepared to shoot it down.

-Uh in case you weren't with us uh yesterday, ladies and gentlemen, uh uh President Kim, dictator Kim, whatever his title is, issued uh uh a statement.
+In case you weren't with us yesterday, ladies and gentlemen, President Kim, dictator Kim, whatever his title is, issued a statement.

 The following is an official North Korean communique to the Pissant American government.

-And happy fourth of July, you terrorist dog mothers.
+And happy 4th of July, you terrorist dog mothers.

-We launched these in protest of outlaw Bush administration who dares insult our impetuous leader Kim Jong il by taking a rogue Asian leader to Elvis Home instead of Kim.
+We launched these in protest of outlawed Bush administration who dares insult our impetuous leader, Kim Jong-il by taking a royal Asian leader to Elvis' home instead of Kim.

 This has created a global crisis of great proportion.